 Do you specifically approach the Souls series differently to other games?

 WM: We knew Dark Souls was a bigger game than normal, and that we had less time.
-So we tried to be as well organised as possible.
+So we tried to be as well organized as possible.
 That said, nobody got any sleep or any kind of break for six weeks.
-In most games you walk around in God Mode and your character won't take any damage and you don't have to worry.
-In Dark Souls, that doesn't really help because, for example, if you walk through some lava without a certain ring equipped you will lose all your armour.
+In most games, you walk around in God Mode and your character won't take any damage and you don't have to worry.
+In Dark Souls, that doesn't really help because, for example, if you walk through some lava without a certain ring equipped, you will lose all your armor.

 How do you think strategy guides affect the enjoyment of playing a game?